2020–2021 Xi Jinping Administration reform spree: "Three red lines" and property sector regulation

 Reuters reported that developers responded to the drafts by intensifying the use of tactics used to disguise debt.
 By the end of 2020, approximately half of the country's 66 largest developers were in compliance with the new regulations.
 In April 2021, only two firms—Evergrande and R&F Properties—remained non-compliant with all three red lines.
+In early December 2021, Evergrande declared that it was in default of its debts.

 Suspension of Ant Group IPO

 Ant Group, a Chinese technology-enabled financial company majority-owned by its founder, Jack Ma, and affiliated with Ma's other major holding, Alibaba, began taking steps toward an initial public offering in 2020.
 Ant Group operates a number of lines of business, including Alipay, an online payments platform, Zhima Credit, a credit scoring program, and Yu'e Bao, a money market fund.
 Ant Group intended to raise $34 billion through the IPO process.
 This would have been the largest such offering by any company to date, above the $29.4 billion raised by Saudi Aramco as a result of its 2019 offering.

 Due to Ant Group's scale—the company has approximately one billion users in China—and its operations, which include lending services, the company has attracted regulatory scrutiny in the past.
 The China Securities Regulatory Commission previously imposed new restrictions on money-market funds, a move attributed to the size and growth of Yu'e Bao, an Ant offering.
 Though the company asserts it does not function as a bank or a financial institution, Chinese banks have voiced their belief that Ant draws deposits away from them, in effect, undermining the banking system.
-The People's Bank of China requested data from banks that lent through Ant in mid-2020 and the State Administration for Market Regulation informally began an investigation earlier in the year into whether Alipay and WeChat Pay, a Tencent subsidiary, had abused their size to hamper competitors.
+The People's Bank of China requested data from banks that lent through Ant in mid-2020 and the State Administration for Market Regulation (SAMR) informally began an investigation earlier in the year into whether Alipay and WeChat Pay, a Tencent subsidiary, had abused their size to hamper competitors.